 - Replace worn brushes as soon as possible to maintain the proper cleaning power.

-Limitations of pool cleaners
+Limitations of pool vacuum cleaners

 Despite all the benefits of robotic pools cleaners, selling the dream of completely autonomous pool maintenance is still not quite right.
 There are certainly some limitations you need to be aware of when it comes to automated pool cleaning.